 Your pumpkin is looking pretty darn cute at this point!

 The final step is to give it a little stem!
-Collect some twigs or broken branches and cut then into the proper length and just tuck them down inside the hole.
+Collect a twig or broken tree branch and cut it to the proper length and just tuck it inside the hole.

 Step 5: Display Your Pumpkins